4 Meng2 蒙

 However ignorance remains as the bandit and nothing will change if chastisement is only used to punish it for wrongdoing.
 Line 6 should descend and move line 3 to its right position (where it can act righteously), i.e. to prevent wrongdoing from occurring as if defending against the bandit.

 Commentary on the image: It is appropriate (or advantageous) to make use of defending against the bandit.
 The one above and below are friendly with each other in a smooth manner.

 After lines 6 and 3 exchange positions, both stay at their right positions and act righteously in correlating with each other.
 This signifies that they will get along well.
 As a result, the hexagram becomes Sheng (46) where able (i.e. well disciplined and educated) people rise to a higher post in a tender manner.

-Enlightenment through nine six: to prevent wrongdoing from occurring rather than punish an ignorant person for wrongdoing.
-When this line is triggered to move (toward femininity transforming along the way), it signifies that ignorance reaches its upper extremity.
+Enlightenment through nine six:to prevent wrongdoing from occurring rather than punish an ignorant person for wrongdoing.
+When this line is triggered to move toward femininity and transforming along the way, it signifies that ignorance reaches its upper extremity.
 Severe measures must be taken but they can’t be violent.
 They must be done properly in a way of defending against the bandit (i.e. preventing wrongdoing from occurring) rather than offending the bandit (i.e. punishing an ignorant person for wrongdoing, which will create a backlash and become more serious).
-The hexagram that appears while this line is activated, changing to feminine and acting righteously, is Shi (7), troops, wherein reward and punishment are given according to what has been done..
+The hexagram that appears when this line changes to feminine and then acts righteously is Shi (7), troops, wherein reward and punishment are given according to what has been done..